Beginner Archives - Page 4 of 7 - Learn Thai from a White Guy

 Q: ชอบพิซซ่าไหม (chawp phit-sa mai) – Do you like pizza?

-When to Use CHAI
+When to Use and Avoid CHAI

-For example, if someone wants to confirm that you like pizza, rather than just ask you, you may hear this:
+If someone wants to confirm that you like pizza, rather than just ask you, you may hear this:

 Q: ชอบกินพิซซ่าใช่มั้ย – (chawp kin pissa chai mai) – (You) like eating pizza right?